 - If you have extra waste, please contact us to arrange for additional service.

 Will Milpitas Sanitation push/pull my carts out for service?

 Yes.
 Milpitas Sanitation offers on-premise (backyard or sideyard) service for a fee.
-The fee can be waived for a resident with a documented disability (a form is required).
-Contact us for details.

 How can I help keep shredded paper, packing peanuts and other items from littering the street after collection?